Bluefinger/bevy_rand/tutorial/02-basic-usage.md

 - One time or non-looping accesses when generating random numbers.
 - Iterating over set loops/ranges.
-- Systems constrained with clear priorities so there are no ambiguities.
+- Systems constrained with clear priorities and ordering so there are no ambiguities.

 An example of a guaranteed deterministic system is perhaps spawning new entities with a randomised component value: